jlebon/textern/README.md

 ## Usage

-Once both the WebExtension and the native application are installed, you can select any textbox and press Ctrl+Shift+E to open an external editor.
+Once both the WebExtension and the native application are installed, you can select any textbox and press Ctrl+Shift+D to open an external editor.
 By default, gedit is opened.
 You can change both the key mapping as well as the configured editor in the addon preferences.
 Additional parameters may